YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -REGION
 ~~~~~~~~

-Specifies that REORG operate in the regions in the associated list and restricts REORG to the globals in those regions that are mapped by the current global directory; it does not have the same interactions as -EXCLUDE and -SELECT, but it does not mitigate those interactions when combined with them.
+Specifies that REORG operate in the regions in the associated list and restricts REORG to the globals in those regions that are mapped by the current global directory; it does not have the same interactions as EXCLUDE and SELECT, but it does not mitigate those interactions when combined with them.

 The format of the REGION qualifier is: